jayanthkoushik/infopt/README.tf2.md

 The `poetry.lock` and `pyproject.toml` files in this branch (`tf2`) include an additional installation of `tensorflow==2.4.1`.

-If you've already installed the master version of the package, simply call:
+If you've already installed the master version of the package, simply add:
 ```shell
 poetry add tensorflow@^2.4.1
 ```